PDP vs. MA-PD Plans

 Medicare Part D, as a whole, is prescription drug coverage for individuals with Medicare.
 Within it, there are plans to choose from – Prescription Drug Plans (PDPs) and Medicare Advantage Prescription Drug Plans (MA-PDs).

 A stand-alone Medicare Part D plan is referred to as a Prescription Drug Plan (PDP).
-Individuals are eligible to enroll in a Prescription Drug Plan if they are entitled to Medicare benefits under Medicare Part A and/or Medicare Part B.
+Individuals are eligible to enroll in a PDP if they are entitled to Medicare benefits under Medicare Part A and/or Medicare Part B.

 This form of insurance helps pay for a variety of prescription drugs, including: